 There are several ways to be involved in a COST Action.
 For general information on how to participate, please refer to the relevant page on the COST website.

 By joining the COST Action TU1208, you will have the possibility to participate to the networking activities and scientific projects carried out within the Action.
-You will meet several scientists working on GPR, establish new cooperations and have the possibility to build the critical mass for follow up activities in the EU FP or other competitive international programmes.
+You will meet several scientists working on GPR, establish new cooperations and have the possibility to build the critical mass for follow up activities in the EU Framework Programme Horizon2020 or other competitive international programmes.

 The COST Action TU1208 is active through a range of networking tools: meetings, workshops, conferences, training schools, short-term scientific missions, dissemination activities.
 The Action is a wide bottom-up interdiscilipnary science and technology network, open to researchers from universities, public and private research institutions, as well as to NGOs, industry and SMEs.